kildor22/mm-github-pages-starter/collections/_stories/Kami..md

 </p>

 <p>
-Images of her smile tug at him from the inside, and no matter how desperately he tries to claw at his flesh, they are impalpable -- she is not for him to keep anymore and she never will be.
-Faintly, he hears her voice calling out to him in the wind, beckoning to release himself from the gutted carcass of hopes and dreams where he remains prisoner.
+Images of her smile tug at him from the inside, and no matter how desperately he tries to claw at his flesh, the thoughts are impalpable.
+She is not for him to keep anymore.
+Faintly, he hears her voice calling out to him in the wind, beckoning to release himself from the gutted carcass of hopes and dreams which keeps him prisoner.
 </p>

 <p>
 Weakly, he reaches for the gust of wind, palms parallel to a city of flashing lights.
-There it is, he sees it -- visions of a wedding gown and a clean silk suit; garlands of pink and white roses; pews of supportive relatives he has never met, cheering and whistling along to the tolls that echo at the belfry -- and it is so close, merely a leap away.
+There it is, he sees it -- visions of a wedding gown and a clean silk suit, garlands of pink and white roses, pews of supportive relatives he has never met, cheering and whistling along to the tolls that echo at the belfry -- and it is so close, merely a leap away.
 He tips over the ledge, both hands reaching out to the world.
 </p>

 <p>